pontem-network/aptos-core/developer-docs-site/docs/concepts/staking.md

 ## Joining the validator set

-Participating as a validator node on the Aptos network works like this:
+Participating as a validator node on the Pont network works like this:

 1. Run a validator node and configure the on-chain settings appropriately.
-2. Deposit your Aptos coins funds as stake or have funds assigned by a staking service.
+2. Deposit your Pont coins funds as stake or have funds assigned by a staking service.
 The stake must be at least the minimum amount required.
 3. Validate and gain rewards.
-4. Your stake will automatically be locked up for a fixed duration (set by the Aptos governance) and will be automatically renewed at expiration.
+4. Your stake will automatically be locked up for a fixed duration (set by the Pont governance) and will be automatically renewed at expiration.
 You cannot withdraw any of your staked amount until your lockup period expires.
-See [https://github.com/aptos-labs/aptos-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/aptos-move/framework/aptos-framework/sources/stake.move#L728](https://github.com/aptos-labs/aptos-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/aptos-move/framework/aptos-framework/sources/stake.move#L728).
+See [https://github.com/aptos-labs/pont-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/pont-move/framework/pont-framework/sources/stake.move#L728](https://github.com/aptos-labs/pont-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/pont-move/framework/pont-framework/sources/stake.move#L728).

 :::tip Joining the validator set
-For step-by-step instructions on how to join the validator set, see: [Joining Validator Set](/nodes/validator-node/operator/connect-to-aptos-network#joining-validator-set).
+For step-by-step instructions on how to join the validator set, see: [Joining Validator Set](/nodes/validator-node/operator/connect-to-pont-network#joining-validator-set).
 :::

 ### Minimum and maximum stake